Nikon ZR review: a brilliant 'baby' Red cinema camera at a barely believable price

 Nikon ZR: Verdict

-Nikon Z-series cameras have always been capable when it comes to recording video, with the hybrid phase detection AF points built into the sensor combined with advanced subject tracking, enabling them to keep pace with moving subjects for silky smooth footage, and certainly a huge improvement over the video capabilities of DSLRs.
+Nikon Z-series cameras have always been capable when it comes to recording video, with hybrid phase detection AF points built into the sensor, combined with advanced subject tracking, enabling them to keep pace with moving subjects for silky smooth footage.
+It's certainly a huge improvement over the video capabilities of DSLRs.

 However, their DSLR-like form factors aren't ideal for video production.
 The design of the Nikon ZR is much more video-friendly, able to work standalone (thanks to its oversized monitor and excellent audio capabilities) or as part of a rig.
 But it's the Red Color Science that sets this new camera apart from others in the Z-series line.
-I was really impressed with the built-in Picture Controls developed by Red that gave my footage an instant filmic look, but I will certainly need some proper time with the camera to assess the R3D NE format.
+I was really impressed with the Picture Controls developed by Red that gave footage an instant filmic look.

-But from what I've seen so far, it looks like the collaboration between Nikon and Red has paid off handsomely, resulting in a brilliantly compact camera that can deliver professional-level video at a price point that us mere mortals can afford.
+The first fruits of the collaboration between Nikon and Red appear to have paid off handsomely, resulting in a brilliantly compact camera that can deliver professional-level video at a price point that us mere mortals can afford.

 TOPICS